ContainerSSH/ContainerSSH/config/webhook/README.md

 )
 ```

 As you can see these loaders are designed to be chained together.
-For example, you could add a HTTP loader after the file loader:
+For example, you could add an HTTP loader after the file loader:

 ```go
 httpLoader, err := configuration.NewHTTPLoader(clientConfig, logger)